OpenBB-finance/OpenBB/openbb_terminal/core/integration_tests/README.md

     python terminal.py -t forex --subproc 7 -v
     ```

-If there are any test failures a console report will be generated with detailed information on the failures.

 ### Installer Terminal

 Integration tests can also be used on installers, which is a packaged version of the conda terminal.
 More information on how to build an installer can be found [here](/build/README.md).
+To run the tests on installers you can use the same syntax as above, just substitute `python termina.py` with the full path to OpenBBTerminal executable (not the shortcut!).
+See the examples below.

 - Run all integration tests:

     ```zsh
-    /Full/Path/To/OpenBB\ Terminal/.OpenBB/OpenBBTerminal /Full/Path/To/OpenBBTerminal/OpenBBTerminal/scripts/*.openbb -t
+    /Full/Path/To/OpenBB\ Terminal/.OpenBB/OpenBBTerminal -t
     ```

 - Run some integration tests:

     ```zsh
-    /Full/Path/To/OpenBB\ Terminal/.OpenBB/OpenBBTerminal /Full/Path/To/OpenBBTerminal/OpenBBTerminal/scripts/test_stocks_*.openbb -t
+    /Full/Path/To/OpenBB\ Terminal/.OpenBB/OpenBBTerminal -t forex stocks
     ```

 - Run one integration test:

     ```zsh
-    /Full/Path/To/OpenBB\ Terminal/.OpenBB/OpenBBTerminal /Full/Path/To/OpenBBTerminal/OpenBBTerminal/scripts/test_alt_covid.openbb -t
+    /Full/Path/To/OpenBB\ Terminal/.OpenBB/OpenBBTerminal -t alternative/test_alt_covid.openbb
     ```

-The `-t` argument runs the integration tests in 'test' mode.
-It is effectively a 'quiet' mode where one
-doesn't see the terminal in action.
-If one were to remove this argument, then the terminal and subsequent
-steps will be seen running in real time.

-## 4. Console report
+## 4. Test report

 The console report has 3 sections: progress, failures and summary.

 - Progress
-    1. Shows the tests collected and skipped in the current session.
+    1. Shows the tests collected and skipped in the current session
-    2. Informs if tests are running in parallel or sequentially.
+    2. Informs if tests are running in parallel or sequentially
     3. Displays the result of tests already finished

 - Failures